-Steep Rock Hiker’s Challenge/Macricostas, about 6.5 miles total
+Steep Rock Association’s Macricostas Preserve, about 6.5 miles total

 June 2011 & January 2013

-Being somewhat of a CFPA 400 snob (My hikes towards that goal here), I didn’t think much of the Steep Rock preserves before stepping foot in one (there are three).
+Being somewhat of a CFPA Trail snob, I didn’t think much of the Steep Rock preserves before stepping foot in one (there are three).
 I knew Washington was a lovely town in a lovely part of Litchfield County, but really didn’t appreciate much more beyond that.
 Well, except for the fact that Washington is the first town in the country named after George Washington.

-But Steep Rock maintains a good website and provides nice maps (once you join the Association for the sum of $36) and most importantly for CTMQ, has issued a challenge to hike all of their miles.
+But Steep Rock maintains a good website and provides nice maps and most importantly for CTMQ, has issued a challenge to hike all of their miles.
 Upon completion, I’ll get a certificate and a lapel pin.
 They’ve already sent me a hat.
 Good enough for me, let’s set the alarm for 4:30 AM and get out to Washington for some hiking!

 I’ve decided to hike the preserves north to south, for the most part.
 Part of the Challenge’s challenge is simply route-planning.
 Anyone who has read more than a few pages on CTMQ knows this is my forte.
 I live for elegant, efficient and intelligent route-planning.
 Be it on the roads while taking in museums and such for the site or over trail networks such as these preserves amply supply.

 I started with the simplest one to sort out, however, in the Macricostas Preserve.
 Let’s get some background info from the Steeprock Association themselves.